Santa Cruz Church

-The Catholic Santa Cruz Church was built in 1770 on land donated by King Taksin as a place of worship for the local community of Portuguese merchants and missionaries who had settled in the Kudi Chin area.
+The Roman Catholic Santa Cruz Church was built in 1770 on land donated by King Taksin as a place of worship for the local community of Portuguese merchants and missionaries who had settled in the Kudi Chin area.
 Santa Cruz means holy cross in Portuguese.
-It quickly became a popular church with Bangkok’s Catholic community of the time.
+It quickly became a popular church with Bangkoks Catholic community of the time.
 The brightly lit blue dome is one of the Chao Phraya Rivers most recognizable landmarks after dark.

-Inside the church, the stained-glass windows contain biblical images.
-Outside the church are statues of the Holy Cross, St Therese, Joseph, and Mary.
+The grounds of Santa Cruz Church contain statues of the Holy Cross, St Therese, Joseph, and Mary.
 The church still holds services every Sunday from 06.00-10.00 and 18.00-20.00 and has mainly a Thai-Catholic congregation.

 Location: Soi Kudi Chin, Thesaban 1 Road.